coderamen666/srd-v3.5-md/spells/spells-s.md

 creature had while alive.
 The corpse, however, cannot learn new information.

-Indeed, it can't even remember being questioned.
+Indeed, it can’t even remember being questioned.

 This spell does not affect a corpse that has been turned into an undead creature.